 Our Board of Directors has ultimate oversight of cybersecurity risk, which it manages as part of our enterprise risk management program.
 That program is utilized in making decisions with respect to company priorities, resource allocations, and oversight structures.
-The Board of Directors is assisted by the Audit Committee, which regularly reviews our cybersecurity program with management and reports to the Board of Directors.
+The Board of Directors is assisted by the Audit Committee, which regularly reviews our cybersecurity program and our use of and risks related to artificial intelligence with management and reports to the Board of Directors.
 Cybersecurity reviews by the Audit Committee or the Board of Directors generally occur at least twice annually, or more frequently as determined to be necessary or advisable.

 Our cybersecurity program is run by our Chief Information Security Officer (CISO) and Chief Financial Officer (CFO), who reports to our Chief Executive Officer (CEO).
 Our CISO is informed about and monitors prevention, detection, mitigation, and remediation efforts through regular communication and reporting from our IT Director and the Cybersecurity consultant expert.
+Our CISO reports to the Audit